 You think some people are less deserving than you.

-More importantly – do you truly believe that YOU deserve?
+But do you truly believe that YOU deserve?

 If you truly felt you were good enough, you’d have no problem with anyone enjoying their victories.

-5. You’re a terrible person for feeling envy.
+5. You’re a terrible person for feeling envy

 So do you think you’ll then be pushing towards or away from your goals?

-So instead, recognise that feeling envy or jealousy doesn’t mean you’re a crappy person.
+Recognise that feeling envy doesn’t mean you’re a crappy person.